sematext/docs/docs/containers/index.md

 3) Create a monitoring app for Elasticsearch in Sematext UI.
 The MONITORING_TOKEN is displayed in the instructions and App Settings.
 4) Add the Elasticsearch MONITORING_TOKEN as label or environment variable to your Elasticsearch container

-As soon Sematext Agent discovers the Elasticsearch container (having a MONITORING_TOKEN set) it will start to collect the ELasticsearch metrics.
+As soon Sematext Agent discovers the Elasticsearch container (having a MONITORING_TOKEN set) it will start to collect the Elasticsearch metrics.